eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 When Cyclone DDS discovers readers and writers sharing the same data type and topic name, it connects them without the application's involvement.
-A rendezvous pattern is required to write data only when a data reader appears.
-Either can implement such a pattern:
+A rendezvous pattern is required to write data only when a DataReader appears.
+Such a pattern can be implemented by
+either:

 *  Waiting for the publication/subscription matched events, where the Publisher waits and blocks the writing thread until the appropriate